Arnold's Cove

 Arnold's Cove (2021 Population 916) is a town on Newfoundland's Avalon Peninsula in the province of Newfoundland and Labrador, Canada.
 It is in Division 1 on Placentia Bay.

 The name is found in population returns of 1836, and may have been given after the forename of a fisherman.

 In 1864 there was one family, and by 1893 there was a post office.
-It was a fishing settlement located approximately two kilometers from the Newfoundland Railway, located 35 miles from Placentia Junction.
+It was a fishing settlement located approximately two kilometres from the Newfoundland Railway, located 35 miles from Placentia Junction.

 It was a Local Improvement District in 1967 and incorporated as a town the same year.
 It had a population of 100 in 1911 and 1,160 in 1976.
 It has been a center of economic growth recently, due to its proximity to projects involved with the Hibernia offshore oil platform.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Arnold's Cove had a population of 916 living in 434 of its 547 total private dwellings, a change of from its 2016 population of 949.
 With a land area of 5.25 km2, it had a population density of in 2021.